plasmonX/plasmonX/docs/source/User_Manual.rst

 User Manual
 ===========

-Once installed and tested by following the instructions at :ref:`Installation`, **PlasmonX** can be run with:
+Once installed and tested by following the instructions at :ref:`Installation`, **plasmonX** can be run with:

 .. code-block:: bash